Bobolink Dairy and Bakeyard

 Nina and Jonathan White met in Greenwich Village where they were attracted to each other because, among other things, they both made their own yogurt and bread.
 Nina, the daughter of two New York City school teachers, remembers her favorite book growing up, “If You Lived In Colonial Times”, and was making bread by the age of eight.
 Jonathan made bread with the babysitter by the time he was three.

-Since 2002 the Whites and their family have been baking bread in a large wood-fired hearth oven that they built at Bobolink, their farm in Vernon.
+Since 2002 the Whites and their family have been baking bread in a large wood-fired hearth oven that they built at Bobolink, their Hunterdon County farm in Milford.
 The single-chamber retained-heat oven, the sort that has been in use since ancient times, cranks out up to five-hundred loaves of hand-made Artisanal breads from organic stone ground flour each day, most of which are sold in the small shop next to the bakery.
 Try cranberry walnut, a sturdy loaf that's great for lunch, or Rosemary Epi a fragrant, long loaf shaped like a shaft of wheat.

 The loaves go well with a large assortment of aged cheeses, also manufactured on site by the Whites.
 The cheeses are “solar-powered”, made from milk drawn from a herd of one-hundred grass-fed cows that graze the fields at Bobolink.
 "Tasting our cheeses is kind of like tasting a wine.
 First you get one flavor, then other tones come in," says Nina.
 Among them are "Frolic," a firm, mild Medieval farmstead cheese and a cheddar that develops flavor while ageing in an artificial cave.